godpeny/pages/main/src/blog-post.15.md

 It is a function that the straight line between any pair of points on the curve $f$ is above the curve $f$ except for the intersection points between the straight line and the curve.

 ## Convex Optimization
-- Convex optimization problems : subfield of mathematical optimization that studies the problem of minimizing convex functions over convex sets (or, equivalently, maximizing concave functions over convex sets).
+- Convex optimization problems : subfield of mathematical optimization that studies the problem of minimizing convex functions over convex sets (or, equivalently, maximizing concave functions over concave sets).
 - Convex set : given any two points in the subset, the subset contains the whole line segment that joins them.
   Equivalently, a convex set or a convex region is a subset that intersects every line into a single line segment.
 - Optima in Convex Optimization : local optima are global optima.